Academic Catalog

 Credit by Examination – Outside Agencies

 Credit will be awarded at LSSC for experiential credit exams in accordance with the State of Florida’s Articulation Coordinating Committee (ACC) Credit-By-Exam Guidelines for Post-secondary Institutions.
 Students may earn up to 45 credit hours through the transfer of credit by examination.
 No grades or grade point values will be assigned for credit by examination.
-Official copies of these test scores must be submitted directly to LSSC's Admissions and Records Office from the appropriate issuing agency.
+Official copies of these test scores must be submitted directly to LSSC's Registrar's Office from the appropriate issuing agency.

-Advanced Placement Examinations (AP) and Credit Awarded
+Advanced Placement (AP) Examinations

 LSSC grants credit for AP exams according to the guidelines provided by the State of Florida's Articulation Coordinating Committee.
 AP program examinations are administered by the College Entrance Examination Board (CEEB).
 To obtain credit for AP exams taken, the student must: